 Flat roofs have been around for a very long time, and they’ve held the spotlight for being the go-to option for commercial roofs.
 Why?
 Well mostly because of the cost.
 With the majority of commercial buildings having flat roofs, the need for having a commercial roofing system that is specifically built for flat roofs is essential to the health of the roof and the overall structure of the commercial building.

 Since 1972, Modified Bitumen Roofing Systems have been the go-to option for flat commercial roofs.
 And for good reason, but there are some important things you should know about these commercial roofing systems.
-Let’s look at 8 Pros and 4 Cons of Modified Bitumen Roofing.
+Let’s look at 12 Pros and Cons of Modified Bitumen Commercial Roofing Systems.

 What is Modified Bitumen Roofing?